 Having made this commitment, I delved into the literature to see what management authors advise “mission-driven” organizations do to be more successful.
 What I discovered was …

-a huge disappointment!
+… a huge disappointment.

 Most of the books and articles on this subject reframe profit-making advice for commercial enterprises to nonprofits without addressing the unique challenges of world-changing companies, governmental institutions, and nonprofits.
 This was a major setback to me.
 Even though I had consulted for a number of world-changing organizations, I wanted to learn what experts on these organizations recommend as best ways to make them more successful.
 What I discovered was that almost nothing of substance had been developed to help these organizations.
-You can read my take on the state of the various management disciplines that should help world-changing organizations in the next submenu entitled “State of key management disciplines.”
+You can read my take on the state of the various management disciplines that should help world-changing organizations in the next submenu entitled “Our take on key management disciplines.”

 Compare this dearth of knowledge to what was available when I started consulting in quality improvement in the late 1980s.
 By then, it was a mature field.
-It leaders—Deming, Juran, Ishikawa, Box, Joiner, and others—wrote extraordinarily helpful books and articles on how to help companies produce high-quality products and services efficiently and at low cost.
+Its leaders—Deming, Juran, Ishikawa, Box, Joiner, and others—wrote extraordinarily helpful books and articles on how to help companies produce high-quality products and services efficiently and at low cost.
 The high-quality and reliable Toyotas and Hondas many of us drive are testaments to their contributions to the field.

 On this journey, I adapted “transferable” ideas and tools for profit-driven organizations to world-changing ones.
 For those I couldn’t adapt or were simply missing, I developed new ones.
 Having helped many organizations with strategic planning, I knew current planning models rarely produce effective strategic plans—even for companies.
 So I designed a completely new way for world-changing organizations to plan strategically.
-I took the opposite approach with strategic marketing.
+I took the opposite approach to strategic marketing.
 Being a robust and battle-tested discipline, I simply adapted its ideas and tools to world-changing organizations while adding a few unique world-changing features of my own.

-Though it’s probably not obvious, I spent years researching and developing the world-changing ideas and material presented on this site and in our leadership guides.
+Though it’s probably not obvious, I spent years researching and developing the world-changing ideas and material presented on this site and in our guides and workbooks.
 Only by wandering down many conceptual blind alleys did I stumble on the idea of using what supports, produces, and drives success as the organizing principle for strategic planning.
 The same goes for incorporating strategic marketing into strategic planning.
 In hindsight, it seems like an obvious fit.
 But like many of the ideas and tools present here and in our guides, it wasn’t.

-Several reasons: Anyone who does research and development, as well as creative work, stands on the shoulders of those who went before.
+Several reasons: Anyone who does research and development, as well as creative work, stands on the shoulders of those who went before them.
 Though I might have pushed a few boundaries in the fields I’ve written about; earlier authors created those boundaries.
 I’ve also observed there are “we” and “me” oriented people.
 Though I strive to be among the former, I know I often fall into the latter.
 Thus, failing as I might in real life, I can at least pretend to succeed in the printed word.
 Another reason is readability: “we” just reads better and connotes less ego-investment than “me.”
 Last, through your support, the Center will grow into a larger organization where “we” represents all of us.